 When you pray, if you pray, do you do it with your eyes open or closed?
 I think most people’s gut reaction is to say with our eyes closed.
 But there are times you might pray with your eyes open.
-Like when I’m driving.
+Like when you’re driving.
 I think if I’m praying while driving, it honors God a lot more to do it with my eyes open than closed.
-I ask this question because someone once asked it of me and it really got me thinking about prayer.
+A friend and fellow pastor asked me this question one day and it took me off guard.
 Was there a right way to pray?
-I guess I had taken it for granted that there were certain “rules” about prayer, but were those assumptions right?
-The person who asked me was a friend of mine I knew while working at another church.
-I don’t know what inspired him to ask, but he shared that he always prayed with his eyes open and wondered what the rest of us did.
-I had never heard of that before.
+I guess I had taken it for granted there were certain “rules” about prayer, but were those assumptions right?
+I don’t know what inspired him to ask, but he told me he always prayed with his eyes open and wondered what the rest of us did.
+Up until then, I had never heard of that before.
 Like I said, there were occasions when I WOULD pray with my eyes open, like while driving a car, but overall I just assumed most people prayed with their eyes closed.
 I wish I had asked him why he did it that way.
 I imagine because when we’re talking to someone it would be considered impolite not to look at them.
 It makes them feel as if we don’t care.
 There was a study done of patient complaints at a large hospital and they found this exact result.
 They said, “9 out of 10 letters included mention of poor doctor-patient eye contact; a failure which was generally interpreted as ‘lack of caring.’”
 Plus, eye contact “produces a powerful, subconscious sense of connection” and those who seek eye contact are “judged to be more believable, confident, and competent.”
 After all, prayer is simply conversation with God.
 Prayer is simply conversation with God.

 The way you position your body doesn’t really matter.
 In fact, the Bible doesn’t advocate for one way or another.
 Daniel, the guy who literally got thrown to the lions, used to get down on his knees three times a day to pray and give thanks to God (Daniel 6:10) whereas according to Mark (Mark 11), Jesus refers to people standing up to pray.
 And Jesus himself lay flat down on his face in the Garden of Gethsemane to pray (Matthew 26:39).
 None are said to be more effective or more “right” than the others.
 And what should you do with your hands?
 Do you interlock your fingers or do you pray with your palms facing one another and your fingers touching?
 Maybe you pray with your hands raised to God or you lie them flat on the ground.
 When I was a kid, I used to think about those things and I wondered if maybe because my head was bent down when I prayed and my head was usually pointed toward my hands that my brain waves were being channeled from my hands straight up to Heaven.
 Like an antenna for God.